 Evergold is not a producer and will likely never have revenues, profits, or dividends.
 Investors should not, therefore, look to the Company for these types of returns.
-Rather, our mission is to deliver discoveries with the drill bit and to provide our shareholders with the capital gains opportunities that often come with them, and the progression of such discoveries along a development pathway.
+Rather, our mission is to deliver discoveries with the drill bit, to progress such discoveries along a development pathway toward a potential future sale of either property or Company, and to provide our shareholders with the capital gains opportunities that typically come along with doing so.